jribbink/equifood/docs/meeting minutes/Team meeting 6.md

 ## Things we discussed this meeting:

-How to get code envirement working.
+How to get code environment working.